gjr80/weewx-realtime_clientraw/README.md

 # Realtime *clientraw* Extension

-**Note:** If *clientraw.txt* is intended for use with the Saratoga Weather Website templates the [*WeeWX-Saratoga extension*](https://github.com/gjr80/weewx-saratoga) should be used rather than the *Realtime clientraw extension*.
-The *WeeWX-Saratoga extension* includes the *Realtime clientraw extension* as well as the generation of a number of other data files used by the Saratoga Weather Website templates.

 The *Realtime clientraw extension* is a WeeWX extension that generates a loop data based *clientraw.txt* file for near realtime updating of the [Saratoga Weather Website templates](http://saratoga-weather.org/wxtemplates/index.php "Free Weather Website Templates") dashboards. *clientraw.txt* may also be used by some other applications for near realtime display of weather related data (eg updating Weather Display Live).

-Unlike WeeWX template based generation of *clientraw.txt*, the *Realtime clientraw extension* uses a custom WeeWX service to generate a near realtime *clientraw.txt* based on loop packet data.
+Unlike WeeWX template based generation of *clientraw.txt*, the *Realtime clientraw extension* uses a custom WeeWX service, known as the `Realtime clientraw service` to generate a near realtime *clientraw.txt* based on loop packet data.

 **Note:** The Saratoga dashboards include the standard dashboard included in the Saratoga Weather Website templates and the so-called Alternate dashboard.
 Use of the term *Saratoga dashboards* in this repository is taken to mean both the standard dashboard included in the Saratoga Weather Website templates and the so-called Alternate dashboard.

-**Note:** Whilst *clientraw.txt* can be used for a number of purposes other than near realtime updates of the Saratoga dashboards, the *Realtime clientraw extension* has been developed solely for updating the Saratoga dashboards.
+**Note:** Whilst *clientraw.txt* can be used for a number of purposes other than near realtime updates of the Saratoga dashboards, the *Realtime clientraw extension* has been developed with a focus on updating the Saratoga dashboards.
 As such some *clientraw.txt* fields not used by the Saratoga dashboards have not been populated and consequently the *Realtime clientraw extension* generated *clientraw.txt* may not be suitable for these other purposes.
 The initial comments in the *rtcr.py* file detail the *clientraw.txt* fields that are not populated.

 **Note:** The *Realtime clientraw extension* generates *clientraw.txt* upon receipt of each loop packet.
 As such the definition of _near realtime_ is very much dependent on the period between successive loop packets.
 The period between successive loop packets is normally a limitation of either the station hardware or driver or both.